smussenden/bikeshare/README.md

 For convenience as we work on this project, a zip file of the raw CSVs is [available for download here](https://drive.google.com/open?id=0BxTxfji0dcTMOVF4S05ubXlsNFU).

-The analysis is written in R.
+The analysis is written in R, using RStudio.